Domo-Com/OctoPrint-PanTilt/README.md

 ## Handling

-Under Control Tab, move using arrows, or set pan tilt value from box.
+Under Control Tab, move motors using arrows, the step is taken from setting

+or set pan tilt value from text box (step is implicit).

 Home Button move back the camera to the initial pan/tilt value

 SetHome Button set the current Pan/tilt value as Home position

 ## Configuration
+#### Step
+    - Step to move the camera from left,right,up and down direction

 #### Pan settings
     -   Initial Pan Value
     -   Min Pan Value